 The main façade faces the Bauhinia Square with large curtain walls at ground level and strip office windows.
 This way the numerous visitors to the square can also see the helicopters and the GFS employees can see the square.

 My role in this project was to create the architecture concept for the hangar and create a BIM model of the building from which its renderings, plans, sections and details would be extracted.

-I made this model using Rhino, Paneling Tools and VisualARQ, a BIM software for Rhinoceros that adds architectural features and parametric architectural objects that are suitable for both 3D modeling and 2D documentation.
+Modeled using Rhino, Paneling Tools and VisualARQ, a BIM software for Rhinoceros that adds architectural features and parametric architectural objects that are suitable for both 3D modeling and 2D documentation.